Aussie music legend G Flip announced on Instagram yesterday that they're non-binary and will be using they/them pronouns from now on.

 They'll be joining the community of other local non-binary musicians such as imbi, Lonelyspeck and Rachel Maria Cox, who have been making great tunes lately, all while creating space and visibility for the trans community on stages around the country.

-Remind us to curate a 'non-binary bangers' playlist and excitedly add the entire G Flip catalogue.
+Remind us to make a 'non binary bangers' playlist and excitedly add the entire G Flip catalogue.

 In the meantime, if you're looking for amazing trans and gender diverse Australian artists to stream, head here.